cxlanyagege/S200H-NUC-Hackintosh/README.md

 ## What is not working

+- i5 and i7 models mat not work
+  - I did not test other CPU models, you should take your own risk for testing that
 - Power button when host runs macOS
 - Slightly artifacts when booting into the second stage
 - Some USB ports may not work